arr-ai/wbnf/README.md

   match.
 The entire match will be consumed.
 The parser will use the first capturing group to populate the output node, or the entire match if there is none.

+  Regular expressions mostly conform to [RE2](https://github.com/google/re2/wiki/Syntax) syntax, with the following exceptions:

+  - Whitespace is ignored and may be used to indent complex regular expressions across multiple lines.
+The space character can be matched with `\_`.
+  - When outside a character class, `}` must be escaped with `\}`.

   The following simple RE forms may omit the surrounding `/{…}`:

   - `.`, `^` and `$`